Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 [Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the latest Long Term Support (LTS) version that provides support for 3 years.
 Content Services 7.3 or later already offers support for this version of the Java platform.

-Alfresco SDK 4.5 and later versions have been modified to add support for Java 17.
-This way, if you're working as a developer in customizations for Content Services 7.3 or later, you must now use SDK 4.5 or later + JDK 17 to work on them.
+The Alfresco In-Process SDK has been modified to add support for Java 17.
+If you're working as a developer on customizations for Content Services, you must now use the latest version of the SDK + JDK 17 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 17.

 ### Easy dependency configuration